SankethBK/blog/_posts/operating-systems/2024-07-21-representation-of-negative-numbers.markdown

 **Intuition Behind Two's Complement**

-In one's complement approach we saw that whenver a negative number is involved in addition the result could generate a carry which we have to wrap around to get correct answer.
-The reason for this is whenever result falls on positive side of the number line it has to cross zero's.
+In one's complement approach we saw that whenever a negative number is involved in addition the result could generate a carry which we have to wrap around to get correct answer.
+The reason for this is whenever result falls on positive side of the number line it has to cross two zero's.
 Because of this, the result will fall short by one number on the number line.
 Two's complement solves this by adding `1` to the one's complement of a number which effectively removes `-0` from the binary number line threby giving correct result.

 Sum of any n-bit number and its one's complement gives the highest possible number that can be represented by those n-bits.
 For eg: